Manc/ical-gen/README.md

 [![Size][min-size-image]][npm-url]
 [![MIT License][license-image]][license-url]

-**ical-gen** is a super-small library that lets you easily create valid iCalendar files or feeds in Node.js.
+**ical-gen** is a modular library written in TypeScript that lets you easily create valid iCalendar files or feeds with Node.js.

 **ical-gen** is a fork of the amazing [**ical-generator**](https://github.com/sebbo2002/ical-generator) library by Sebastian Pekarek, which has more features and is probably generally better supported by its author than this brand new library.